 - Establish a consistent and soothing sleep environment – The idea is to get your body used to certain sleeping conditions.
 It works as natural sleeping pills for your body and your body naturally prepares itself for sleep when exposed to those conditions.
 Consider all of the following:

-- Use your favorite bedding.
+- Use your favourite bedding.

 - Adjust the room to your preferred temperature, and sleep that way every night.